OhadR/authentication-flows-js/README.md

 ### 1.2.0

-bugfix | change password flow: get the token from the url correctly.
+* bugfix | change password flow: get the token from the url correctly.

+### 1.1.0

+* use GitHub-CI rather than Travis-CI.
+* re-arrange (dev-)dependencies in package.json
+* add build scripts (with rimraf).